-DESIGN AND TESTING OF SPIRAL CUTTER TOOTH TYPE FARMLAND TONE PICKER
+DESIGN AND TESTING OF SPIRAL CUTTER TOOTH TYPE FARMLAND STONE PICKER

 螺旋刀齿式农田捡石机的设计与试验